VishvaSabeshkar/Recruitment-Company-System/README.md

-# Recruitment-Company-System
+"Hire Gateway is a dynamic recruitment platform built with HTML, CSS, PHP, and JavaScript, connecting top talent with leading employers.
+Our user-friendly interface ensures a seamless hiring process, offering advanced job search, applicant tracking, and secure communication.
+Whether you're a job seeker or an employer, Hire Gateway simplifies recruitment with efficiency and innovation."

-Hire Gateway is a dynamic recruitment platform built with HTML, CSS, PHP, and JavaScript, connecting top talent with leading employers.
-Our user-friendly interface ensures a seamless hiring process, offering advanced job search, applicant tracking, and secure communication
+Let me know if you need any refinements! 🚀